 ADHD Facts You Cannot Afford to Miss

-For the purpose of this article, I will assume that you are either suspecting a diagnosis of ADHD in yourself or your child or have already been diagnosed with it.
-Typically, individuals with ADHD are most often prescribed stimulant medications such as Ritalin, Dexedrine and Adderall, often without proper psychological assessment.
+Since you are reading this article, I will assume that you are either suspecting a diagnosis of ADHD in yourself or your child or have already been diagnosed with it.
+Typically, individuals with ADHD are most often prescribed stimulant medications such as Ritalin, Dexedrine and Adderall, often without a proper psychological assessment.
 I cannot emphasize the importance of a full psychological evaluation as incorrect and insufficient diagnostic method may lead to a prescription medication that may bring more harm than help.

 The role of psychotropic medications is to increase dopamine and norepinephrine levels in the brain.
 These neurotransmitters are critical for goal setting, concentration and focus.
 However, this does not come without a price.
 Common side effects include restlessness, dizziness, insomnia, headache, dryness of the mouth, gastrointestinal complaints and weight loss.
 Ritalin and Adderall are classified as “Schedule II” drugs (along with cocaine) by the Drug Enforcement Agency to indicate drugs with a high potential for abuse.

 DID YOU KNOW THAT: Potential side effects of ADHD meds may include: